civictechdc/guides/README.md

 ![](./img/github-pullrequest-start.png)

 Github will automatically compare your repo against the Code for DC repo.
-If everything outside of your committed changes is the same in both repos, Github will tell you that the pull request can be automatically merged, which will help the owner of the other repo.
+If everything outside of your committed changes is the same in both repos (this might not be the case if somebody pushed a commit to the file you're working on since you began working), Github will tell you that the pull request can be automatically merged, which will help the owner of the other repo.
 You can (should) also enter a message explaining what the commits in your pull request will do.
 Once you're satisfied, hit `Create Pull Request`.

 ![](./img/github-pullrequest-message.png)